Astremy/Guade-Loue/README.md

 If you would to install the project, be sure you use python 3.x for install the dependances.

 For install this last, you will need the many module :
-Write, in the cmd : "pip install flask,flask_sqlalchemy,datetime,werkzeug,requests,bcrypt", and press Enter.
+Write, in the cmd : "pip install flask,flask_sqlalchemy,datetime,requests,bcrypt", and press Enter.

 Then, install the project in a folder, write in the cmd "cd 'Path of folder'", and after, "python site.py".